Quehanna Trail: Route

 The Quehanna Trail passes the site of the former Corporation Dam at 24.6 miles and then climbs strenuously back out of the canyon.
-The paved Quehanna Highway is crossed at 30.3 miles, near the small industrial complex known as Piper.
+The paved Quehanna Highway is crossed at 30.2 miles, near the small industrial complex known as Piper.
 Now trending to the northeast then north, a junction with the Old Sinnemahoning Trail is reached at 39.9 miles; that trail leads northeast 4.3 miles to the village of Wyside, near a junction (via road) with the Donut Hole Trail.
 The Quehanna Trail then descends into another steep canyon and crosses the paved Wykoff Run Road at 41.5 miles.
-After another significant climb back to the top of the plateau, the trail heads west and skirts the border of Marion Brooks Natural Area (where no trails are allowed) at 52.5 miles.
+After another significant climb back to the top of the plateau, the trail heads west and passes near the border of Marion Brooks Natural Area (where no trails are allowed) at 52.7 miles.

-The trail crosses Quehanna Highway for the second time at 62.2 miles.
-Starting at the 63.3 mile point, the trail was rerouted in 2016 to avoid the site of several failed footbridges (caused by storms) at Medix Run; to the south, the Quehanna Trail has assumed a former portion of the West Cross Connector Trail.
-(Note: Distances from here to the end of the trail reflect the 2016 relocation, which has not yet been described in a published trail guide as of 2025 but is verifiable on state forest maps.)
-The current junction with that trail is reached at 64.6 miles.
-The Quehanna Trail turns south onto Saunders Road at 67.8 miles, and at 68.9 miles walks through a hollow that was severely damaged by tornadoes in 1985 but has since recovered.
-The trail then returns to the trailhead at Parker Dam State Park, ending the loop after 73.2 miles.
+The trail crosses Quehanna Highway for the second time at 62.62 miles.
+Starting at the 63.6 mile point, the trail was rerouted in 2016 to avoid the site of several failed footbridges (caused by storms) at Medix Run; to the south, the Quehanna Trail has assumed a former portion of the West Cross Connector Trail.
+The current junction with that trail is reached at 65.1 miles.
+The Quehanna Trail turns south onto Saunders Road at 68.3 miles, and at 68.9 miles walks through a hollow that was severely damaged by tornadoes in 1985 but has since recovered.
+The trail then returns to the trailhead at Parker Dam State Park, ending the loop after 73.7 miles.